One Direction Easter: Freddie Tomlinson’s Bunny Fun, Plus Liam Payne, Harry Styles, Niall Hora

 Freddie Tomlinson and his famous One Direction father Louis Tomlinson doubtlessly have Easter fun ahead.
 Freddie is the perfect age for egg hunts and outdoor Easter celebrations like the one in the video.

 Liam Payne and Cheryl Cole will likewise be celebrating their baby’s first Easter.
 One Direction’s Liam Payne reportedly looks exhausted according to The Mirror.
 The joys of parenthood, just never let up.
-It may be exhausting but there is a joy on that tired face.
+It may be exhausting, but there is a joy on that tired face.

 While Louis Tomlinson and Liam Payne are dividing their time between work and family, Harry Styles is really busy promoting the release of his new album.
 Niall Horan is mostly having fun as usual, but Niall has an uncanny way of getting things done, without appearing to work at it, so he could be on the brink of an album release as well.